 Documents required to complete your LPC licensure application:

 1.)
 Internship Supervisor Evaluation Rating Form (Non-CACREP program graduates only)

 2.)
 NCE test results – please e-mail your exam results to email@example.com

 3.)
-Official transcript, showing your conferred graduate degree in counseling.
+Official transcript, showing your conferred graduate degree in counseling, provided to the Board by the applicant or the applicant's college or university.
 The Board prefers electronic delivery (firstname.lastname@example.org), but mail and fax are also accepted.
-Your license cannot be issued until we have received your transcript directly from your school’s registrar.

 4.)
 BCI & FBI Criminal Records Check (Watch the Video)

 5.)
 Completed online LPC application - https://elicense.ohio.gov/OH_CommunitiesLogin

 6.)
 Watch the board’s online Laws and Rules video